Chapter 7 Bankruptcy for a business

 *Have you received any large sums of money within the last 2 years, from any source?

-Stanton & Worthy Attorneys file Chapter 7 bankruptcies generally to assist people who have minimal assets, such as a car or home, but who have large amounts of unsecured debt (examples are medical bills, credit card bills).
+Stanton & Worthy Attorneys assist individuals, as well as businesses, file Chapter 7 bankruptcies.
+Stanton & Worthy Attorneys file Chapter 7 bankruptcies generally to assist businesses who are no longer operating, wish to stop operating, and who have acquired debt over time that the business can no longer pay and sustain.
+Stanton & Worthy Attorneys file Chapter 7 bankruptcies generally to assist people who have minimal assets, such as a car or home, but who have large amounts of unsecured debt (examples are medical bills, credit card bills, loans).
 A Chapter 7 filing stops garnishments and lawsuits and may also help you with getting monies back that were taken from you pursuant to a garnishment.
 You will never have to pay for these debts again that you are discharging in a Chapter 7.
 There are certain types of debts that you cannot rid yourself of, such as recent tax debt, student loans, court ordered damages, criminal penalties, child support, and alimony.
 Most people are able to keep their property when they file a Chapter 7, but keep in mind that you must be current on payments such as your house or car note.
 You must be current on leases, such as an apartment or furniture, if you want to remain living there or keep those items.